jpedro/jpedro.github.io/hundreds.md

 > **Warning**
 >
-> One note if you are interested in parallelising Terraform: you should
+> Important note if you are interested in parallelising Terraform: you
-> not run several Terraform calls from the same directory because
+> **should not run** several Terraform calls from the same directory
-> each init will overwrite each other's local files.
-So we instead copy the
+> because each init will overwrite each other's local files.
+So
-> original Terraform directory and threaded Terraform calls operate from
+> instead we copy the original Terraform directory and threaded
-> that new temporary directory instead.
+> Terraform calls operate from that new temporary directory instead.

 ### Life in the matrix